 Existing infrastructure

 The infrastructure you have in place can affect compatibility, scalability, development time, and cost.
 Choosing an approach that is compatible with your existing infrastructure can help ensure a smoother and more efficient development process.
-For example, a headless setup may be more efficient for your website needs.
-However, it requires, more development effort, back-end changes, expertise, and resources.

 Maintenance and updates